kj_icon.jpg

 When did the voluntary carbon market begin?

 The origins of private companies investing in carbon projects in order to offset their emissions goes all the way back to the 80s.
-In fact, the first land-based carbon project was initiated in 1988, when World Resource Institute (WRI) advised an energy firm Applied Energy Services to plant trees and slow deforestation in Guatemala to offset the emissions of their coal plant in the US.
+In fact, the first land-based carbon project was initiated in 1988, when the World Resource Institute (WRI) advised the energy firm Applied Energy Services to plant trees and slow deforestation in Guatemala to offset the emissions of their coal plant in the US.

 Data from the from the Berkeley Voluntary Registry Offsets Database v7.
 Phases from the Verra and ICROA infographic.